Code of Ethics and Respectful Behavior

 • Promote voluntary giving in dealing with donors and vendors.

-• Refrain from any use of coercion in fundraising activities, including predicting professional advancement in response to solicitations.
+• Refrain from any use of coercion in fundraising activities, including predicating professional advancement in response to solicitations.

-United Way of Southern Maine is an equal opportunity employer and is committed to the principle of diversity.
+UWSM is an equal opportunity employer and is committed to the principles of diversity and inclusion.
 We therefore:

 • Refuse to engage in or tolerate any other form of discrimination or harassment.